Monetize Your Music On YouTube Without 1,000 Views

 Remix your song to be a pop cover, or even hire a producer to do it for you.

-Put *that version* in content id.
+Put *that version* in the content ID.

 Same process.
 Simple huh?